Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Introduction

 On the other hand, the domination of the DE and DM in the our dark Universe has become a motivation to construct alternative theories beyond GR~\cite{Clifton2012}.
 Rahvar and Mashhoon~\cite{Mashhoon2014} calculated the masses of galaxy clusters within the framework of nonlocal gravity.
 They performed the linear fit between the nonlocal and baryonic mass estimates.
 The ideal scenario, in which nonlocal gravity fully accounts for the missing mass without involving DM within the scale of clusters, corresponds to $\mathbf{M}= 1$.
 By comparing the resulting nonlocal masses with the corresponding baryonic masses for a sample of ten galaxy clusters, the best-fit slope was found to be $\mathbf{M} = 0.84 \pm 0.04$.
 Using a similar approach but within the framework of Scalar–Tensor–Vector Gravity (STVG), Moffat and Rahvar~\cite{Moffat2014} obtained a value of $\mathbf{M}$ that is closer to unity than that reported by Rahvar and Mashhoon.
 They conclude that STVG is compatible with observational data on megaparsec scales without invoking DM.

 Another attempt to utilize modified theories of gravity to calculate the masses of galaxy clusters was carried out by the authors in Ref.~\cite{Apryandi2025}.
 They employed Eddington-inspired Born–Infeld (EiBI) theory, beyond Horndeski gravity (BHG), and Newtonian gravity modified by the generalized uncertainty principle (GUP).
+The use of GUP in the calculation of the mass of galaxy clusters can also be found in Ref.~\cite{Apryandi2021}.
 Among these theories, EiBI theory yields the best linear fit with $\mathbf{M} = 0.126 \pm 0.086$.
 This value is significantly lower than that reported by Rahvar and Mashhoon and is also much farther from unity.
 Consequently, EiBI theory, BHG, and Newtonian gravity modified by the GUP cannot satisfactorily account for the masses of galaxy clusters without involving DM.

 Another modified theory of gravity that is worth considering is Rastall gravity, which was introduced by Rastall~\cite{Rastall1972} in 1972.
 It allows for a nonconserved energy-momentum tensor (EMT), characterized by a nonvanishing covariant divergence of the EMT, which Rastall proposed as a generalization of GR.
 The violation of EMT conservation can be phenomenologically caused by quantum effects in classical context~\cite{Oliveira2015,Sakti2022,Pattersons2025a}.
 In contrast, the covariant divergence of the EMT identically vanishes in GR.